How much money can you make for a few hours work at a Sunday morning car boot sale?

 - You will be struck with indecision (should I sell it, or should I keep it?)

 Be ruthless.
 Make decisions quickly and move on.

-People aren’t interested in your old tat (unless it’s valuable)
+People aren’t interested in your old tat (unless it’s valuable or cheap)

-Contrary to what people say and what you might think, people don’t buy everything at a car boot sale.
-Old ornaments, worn-out clothes and DVDs probably won’t sell unless they’re valuable!
+Contrary to what people say and what you might think, people don’t buy everything you take to a car boot sale.
+Old ornaments, worn-out clothes and DVDs probably won’t sell unless they’re valuable (or dirt cheap)!